Jerome Couplin

-Jerome Ellsworth Couplin III (born August 31, 1991) is a former American football safety.
-He played college football at William & Mary.
-He went undrafted in the 2014 NFL Draft before signing with the Detroit Lions.
+Jerome Ellsworth Couplin III (born August 31, 1991) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the William & Mary Tribe.
+He went undrafted in the 2014 NFL draft before signing with the Detroit Lions.

 Early years

 Couplin grew up in Upper Marlboro, Maryland.
 He attended Bishop McNamara High School in Forestville, Maryland and played high school football for the Mustangs.
 He was a two-year letterwinner as a wide receiver and safety for head coach Bryce Bevill.
 Couplin registered 685 receiving yards and six touchdowns as a receiver while totaling 67 tackles, two sacks and an interception as a defensive back in 2008.
 He was named first-team All-WCAC, first-team All-County, first-team All-DCSportsfan, honorable mention Washington Post All-Met and honorable mention All-State accolades at wide receiver.
 Also was voted a team captain his senior year.

 On February 4, 2009, Couplin signed a National Letter of Intent to play college football for the College of William & Mary.

 He was also a standout track athlete at Bishop McNamara.
 He earned All-WCAC honors as a triple jumper.
 In addition, he was a member of the nationally ranked Bishop McNamara basketball team.